standing on the river

 The headline was the same in every newspaper in the country: THE END OF CRIME IN AMERICA with a picture of Dr. Steven Samuels in his lab at Sampson Pharmaceuticals.
 Ever since he was a child, Samuels dreamed of doing something that would make the world a better place and as he grew up, he never lost sight of his dream and worked toward it.
-School was easy, so he was number one in his class in high school and college and got a doctorate in neuro-pharmacology at twenty-five.
-His first job out of college was director of the Alderton lab, the largest and most advanced pharmaceutical laboratory in the world, where he developed drugs for several neurological disorders including bipolar and parkinsonism.
-But Bavotrin was going to make his dream come true.
-That drug would make it impossible to commit a crime so there'd be none.
-Without crime, prisons would be unnecessary, the death penalty would become irrelevant.
-People would live in peace and freedom without locked doors or guns in bedside drawers.
-The world would be better for the work he did.
-But, of course, things never go exactly as planned.
+He was number one in his class through high school and college and got a doctorate in neuro-pharmacology at twenty-five.
+Sampson Phamaceuticals recruited him with an offer of a lab and freedom to create whatever he desired.
+In only a few years, his lab became the most advanced pharmaceutical laboratory in the world, developing drugs for several neurological conditions including bipolar disorders and parkinsonism.
+Bavotrin would be his shining achievement - the epitome of his dream to make the world a better place.
+It would make it impossible to commit a crime.
+Prisons would be closed, the death penalty would be irrelevant and people could live in peace and freedom without locked doors or guns in bedside drawers.
+But things often don’t follow even your most well-conceived plan.

 Although Margaret McDurant was the head of one of the largest and most profitable companies in the world and had a long track record of extraordinary success, she could never let down.
 She had to operate at her highest level and could never drop her facade of invincibility in front of anyone because, being a woman, they would default to dismissing her abilities.
 She had to earn respect.
 It was never simply given.
 Her feelings were always under wraps as was every part of her.
 An exposed collarbone would emphasize her sexuality and reduce her gravitas.
 Even women might dismiss her.
 But Dorothy was different.
 She was a trusted insider, almost her equal when it came to getting things done and a sister at arms in a world of testosterone.
 McDurant had a dream.
 She was going to run the most profitable company in history - Samuels' drug was going to help her do that - and no one was going to stop her.